Sarpy County CASA

-Each year in the U.S., more than 3 million children enter the foster care system due to abuse and/or neglect through no fault of their own.
-In Sarpy County alone, more than 200 children find themselves entangled in the foster care system.
+Each year in the U.S., more than 3 million children enter the foster care system through no fault of their own due to abuse and/or neglect.
+In Sarpy County alone, more than 400 children are entangled in the foster care system.
 Many of these children become trapped in a revolving door of foster parents, caseworkers, attorneys, and judges.
-For these children, a CASA (Court Appointed Special Advocate) can make a huge difference.
+A CASA can make a huge difference for these children.

-A CASA is a trained, citizen volunteer appointed by the Juvenile Court of Sarpy County to ensure that the needs and best interests of the CASA’s assigned child or sibling group are met.
+A CASA is a trained volunteer appointed by the Juvenile Court of Sarpy County to ensure that the needs and best interests of the CASA’s assigned child or sibling group are met.

 A CASA evaluates a child’s situation by developing a relationship with the child, offering support, a listening ear, and consistency to a child entangled in a system that tends to offer a child anything but consistency.
 We also speak to important individuals in the child’s life, including foster parents, biological parents, therapists, and teachers.
 The CASA then prepares reports for the court, which include the CASA’s recommendations for the best interest of the child, based on the information they gathered.